 In April of 2020, when it was clear that an in-person event was not possible, I took the tech lead role on an effort to pivot a 1,000 person conference to online.

-I wrote our run books for live panels using Jitsi and YouTube, worked with professional transcribers to provide real time captions, set up an online space for the conference using Discord, and wrote chatbots for the Discord.
+I wrote our run books for live panels using Zoom, Jitsi, and YouTube, worked with professional transcribers to provide real time captions, helped set up an online space for the conference using Discord, and wrote chatbots for the Discord.

 We were able to pivot to online, and run an event which had greater participation than in person (more people, from more places, and more diverse audience.)